akilli/editor/README.md

 After adding the first widget, you can also use the `Enter` key to add a new paragraph.
 Depending on the widget, this new paragraph will be created inside the widget itself or on top-level.
 Within lists, the `Enter` key will add a new list item.

 You can reorder the widgets in the editor content either by drag'n'drop or by keyboard shortcuts.
+Note that not all elements are configured to be sortable.

 As `draggable` and `contenteditable` do not play nice with each other, drag'n'drop is disabled per default.
 If you doubleclick on a widget you can toggle `draggable` and `contenteditable` states.
 After dropping the widget the states are toggled automatically.